Effective Speakers Use Gestures

-Politician Beto O’Rourke’s gestures went viral when he announced his run for president.
-His speech was laced with lots of frenetic gestures that quickly became the talk of social media, comedy shows and news reports.
-Gestures are an important part of communication and public speaking, so what can you learn from O’Rourke and others about gestures?
-What gestures work and which ones end up hurting you and your message?
 The most successful TED Talk presenters use lots of hand gestures.
-They know how to make even boring data come alive because they have mastered the art of nonverbal engagement!
-Unfortunately, many people are unaware of how much gestures impact their credibility and engagement levels.
-The good news is that anyone can become a more engaging speaker by focusing on the best use of gestures and a few TED Talk secrets.
+They know how to make even boring data come alive with the right touch of nonverbal engagement!
+Unfortunately, many people are unaware of how gestures impact their credibility.
+But the good news is that anyone can become a more engaging speaker by focusing on the best use of gestures and a few TED Talk secrets.

 One of the funniest movie scenes about hand gestures is in Talladega Nights: The Ballad of Ricky Bobby.
 Lead character Ricky Bobby (Will Farrell) conducts his first news media interview and suddenly becomes aware of his hands.
 As he talks to the news reporter he is confounded by with what to do with his two appendages!
 He keeps looking at them.
-He raises them up and then wonders aloud on camera what he should do with his hands!
-It is a great movie scene that focuses on a dilemma that real people face every day – how to effectively use gestures to be a powerful presenter, speaker or media spokesperson.
+He raises them up and wonders aloud on camera what he should do with his hands!
+It is a great movie scene that focuses on a dilemma that real people face every day.

-Our storytelling and media experts help Fortune 500 speakers and spokespersons transform their talents.
+Our storytelling and media experts help Fortune 500 speakers and spokespersons transform their use of nonverbal cues.
 So, if you aspire to gain presenting skills that are TED Talk worthy, here are three secrets about gestures you should take to heart!

 It is important to understand that hand gestures are not simply add-ons to your speech or presentation.
 They are a foundational part of your words and thoughts!
 Powerful speakers and media spokespersons know the real purpose of gestures is to support or enhance key ideas and words.
 If a gesture does not enhance one of your key points, then don’t use it.
 For example, you wouldn’t say, “I want to share a big idea with you,” and then use a gesture that demonstrates something small.
 When we coach people to become more powerful and engaging presenters, we videotape them, so they get a glimpse of how they look to their audience.
 We often turn down the volume during playback and ask them to judge the impact of their gestures and nonverbal cues.
 There is something magical about removing all audio during playback, because it becomes very clear that nonverbal cues play a huge role in your ability to be an engaging speaker.